XDargu/FrameByFrame/usage/settings.markdown

  - **Hover color**: Controls the color of the outline of a hovered entity.
 Click on the button on the right to reset to the default value.
   - **Outline width**: Controls the width of the outline of selected and hovered entities.
 Click on the button on the right to reset to the default value.

+## Syncing
+ - **Sync Visible Shapes**: If enabled, Frame by Frame will send the current rendered shapes back to the 3D application.
+ - **Sync Camera Position**: If enabled, Frame by Frame will send the current camera position back to the 3D application.

 ## Grid
  - **Grid height**: Determines at which height should the grid be rendered.
 By default is zero, but your game might have levels with a different height, and the grid might appear very far away.
  - **Grid spacing**: Controls the spacing between the grid lines.
 The grid can be useful as a distance reference, or even for measuring.
 You can change the spacing to fit your needs.